Monday, July 22, 2024

 Indian elephant at Muthanga Wildlife Sanctuary

-In SG, the girls had a marked preference for western food over Indian food which felt a bit disheartening to my husband and I, considering we would make it a point to cook a mouth-watering array of Indian dishes at home a few times a week.
+In SG, the girls had a marked preference for western and south-east asian food over Indian food.
+This was disheartening to my husband and I, considering we would make it a point to cook a mouth-watering array of Indian dishes at home a few times a week.

 However, now, they are getting increasingly familiar with the diversity of Indian cuisine, eating it on a daily basis and occasionally enjoying some of the same traditional dishes, savouries & sweets that my husband and I cherished during our childhood.
 They have figured out how to eat by hand without making a mess.
 Carrot dosa, kesuvina soppu dosa, dodna, pani puri, momos, mooli paratha, palak khichdi, chitranna, beans palya and basale soppina huli have become some post-relocation favourites of the girls.
 The flavours of ice pops they eat now include chilli guava, kala khatta, aam panna and nariyal pani and their knowledge of ice-cream flavours include all the desi variations of kulfi 😀They have been appreciating all kinds of pickles, chutneys and spice powders and I have noticed how their spice tolerance has significantly increased.
 They still love pizza, pasta, wraps, fries and sandwiches (like a lot of kids do) but at least now they seem closer to gaining a newfound appreciation of their native cuisine.